apiec/pure-vibes/.ai/prd.md

 - Automatic recalculation when games are added/edited/deleted

 #### 3.6.2 Player Statistics
-For each playgroup member, display:
+For each active playgroup member (not removed), display:
 - Total games played
 - Total wins
 - Win rate percentage
 - Average finishing position
 - Most played commander (name and play count)
 - Best performing commander (name and win rate, minimum 5 games)
+- Removed members are excluded from this statistics view
+- Only members with removed_at = NULL are included

 #### 3.6.3 Commander Statistics
 Aggregate statistics across all commanders: